top of page

 Access 4

-Campanelli Stadium is located about a mile from Route 24, which connects Fall River and much of the Massachusetts South Coast with the Greater Boston area.
+Campanelli Stadium is located about a mile from Route 24, which connects Fall River and the Massachusetts South Coast with the Greater Boston area.
 Interstates 495, 93 and 95 all pass within a short distance of Brockton.

 Return on Investment 5